 Note.
 The scale of the circles reflects the weights of each paper, which are determined by their connections with other publications in the network.
-The color gradient represents number of citations (from 0 to 100).
+The color gradient represents the number of citations (from 0 to 100).

 Hypotheses and findings in the target article